nipil/groovy-dsl-example/README.md

     abstract class EmailScriptSpec extends Script {

 This is required as the "concrete class" for a groovy script is always generated dynamically (creating its `run` method)

+## re-implementing the "delegate closure"

+a class spec may delegate a closure to another class

+if you have multiple classes doing that, you have redundant code (see `EmailScriptSpec.email` and `EmailSpec.Body`)

+ideally you could refactor that _behaviour_ and share it among classes using a Trait implementation